MicrosoftDocs/powerquery-docs/powerquery-docs/ConnectorAuthentication.md

 Connection: Keep-Alive
 ```

 The service is then expected to respond with a **401** response with a **WWW_Authenticate** header indicating the Azure AD authorization URI to use.
-This can include the tenant to log into, or **/common/** if the resource isn’t associated with a specific tenant.
+This response should include the tenant to log into, or **/common/** if the resource isn’t associated with a specific tenant.

 ```
 HTTP/1.1 401 Unauthorized